Founder Jan Stanek. Stuck deep in Sahara. Tunisia, 2015

 communications and social media

 Petra has established herself as a competent and creative marketer, living and working nearly two decades in the US, completing strategies and campaigns for both large corporations and small advertising agencies.
 Among her passions has always been the off-road industry.
 Initially, she earned her dirt chaps riding dirtbikes in Oregon, California and Nevada desserts.
 She was also lucky enough to be a part of the organizing team of the largest US off-road race in Las Vegas, NV, The Mint 400.
 Her friendship with Jan has started while organizing TEDxPrague, where they met.
 She started working for Jan out of pure admiration for his dedication to the quality of his product, but also for the benefit of being able to stay in touch with the off-roading community.

 The manufacturing and assembly of each Xlifter unit is handled by a Czech electronic producer with more than 20 years of development and manufacturing experience.
 While our supplier expertise originally focused mainly on business activities related to materials and technologies for the production of printed circuit boards, it gradually expanded its activities to include mechanical processing and mounting of printed circuit boards and the production of electronic devices.
 This ability to offer a comprehensive product solution from its development through production and assembly to the final design, as well as a flexible approach to requirements and realizations of prototypes, is exactly why we can pride ourselves in this quality driven partnership.
 If this type of background and expertise wasn’t enough, each unit is thoroughly tested and for now 100 % of our product passes through our founder’s Jan’s hands on its way to you, our customer.

-Libor is a digital marketer helping spread the world about X lifter with Facebook and Google tools.
+Libor is a digital marketer helping spread the word about X lifter with Facebook and Google tools.
 He is passionated in running, beer, skateboards and mountains.